What is bio-preferred?

 Not all CLT is BioPreferred, but all SmartLam CLT is.

-About the BioPreferred® Program
+The BioPreferred® Program

-Managed by the U.S. Department of Agriculture (USDA), the goal of the BioPreferred Program is to increase the purchase and use of biobased products.
 The BioPreferred Program was created by the 2002 Farm Bill and reauthorized and expanded as part of the Agriculture Improvement Act of 2018 (2018 Farm Bill).
 The Program’s purpose is to spur economic development, create new jobs and provide new markets for farm commodities.
 The increased development, purchase, and use of biobased products reduces our nation’s reliance on petroleum, increases the use of renewable agricultural resources, and contributes to reducing adverse environmental and health impacts.

-About Voluntary Labeling Initiative
+Voluntary Labeling Initiative

 As consumers consider purchasing options with sustainable attributes, USDA wants to make it easy for consumers to identify biobased products.
 The USDA Certified Biobased Product label, displayed on a product certified by USDA, is designed to provide useful information to consumers about the biobased content of the product.
+This label assures a consumer that the product contains a verified amount of renewable biological ingredients (referred to as biobased content).
+Consumers can trust the label to mean what it says because manufacturers’ claims concerning the biobased content are third-party certified and strictly monitored by USDA.

 If you are a federal agency, contractor or an interested party and you are considering the use of CLT, please contact us at [email protected].